 We have all heard the saying that “a picture is worth a thousand words,” which is often attributed to Confucius (although modern-day usage can be tracked back to the early 1920s).
 So if a picture can tell a story quickly, imagine the possibilities of watching a video?
 We realize the potential of telling stories in this manner so we’d like to welcome you to Chapters Health System Videos.

-Learn how our annual camps—Good Shepherd Hospice, HPH Hospice and LifePath Hospice—impact those children who need to be around others who have also lost someone close to them—discovering they are not alone in their grief.
-Or take a tour of one of our hospice houses and find out how patients have an option to get their pain and symptoms under control without a hospitalization.
-Or virtually attend a Spring Soirée featuring a panel of local community members sharing stories, insight and laughter.
-And much, much more.
+Below learn how our annual camps—Good Shepherd Hospice, HPH Hospice and LifePath Hospice—impact those children who need to be around others who have also lost someone close to them—discovering they are not alone in their grief.

 Camp Circle of Love is an annual bereavement camp for children ages 6 to 17 who have lost a loved one that LifePath Hospice hosts.
 Children come to camp for one weekend and participate in many healing activities and learn to cope in a way they will utilize as they grow into young adults.